nicolaskolbenschlag/nlp_emotion_uncertainty_bachelorthesis/README.md

 Therefore, we adapted the idea of comparing true uncertainty and predicted/quantified uncertainty and thought about ways for properly quantification of true uncertainty for the task of continuous emotion recognition.

-#### The subjectivity-based-UME (sbUME)
+#### The subjectivity-based UME (sbUME)

 Of course, there can be multiple factors that cause predictive uncertainty, but we believe **disagreement among annotators** should be a main driver, respectively it is *where we would **expect** uncertainty to come from*.
 So it can be used as reference object to evaluate the feasibility of a method for quantifiying predictive uncertainty and as an indicator to learn more about the sources of uncertainty in this particular prediction task.

 ![uncalibrated](images/MC_Dropout_UNCALIBRATED_(700-800).jpg)

 This plot shows the model's prediction (blue) and the quantified uncertainty (lightblue).
 As larger the lightblue area, as less confident was the model in its prediction.
 In this particular situation we used [Monte Carlo Dropout](https://arxiv.org/abs/1506.02142) to make the model quantifying its confidence.
 Further, the yellow line represents the true, or at least expected, uncertainty, which is defined as the average pearson correlation coefficient between multiple annotations.
 A correlation of +1 means that all annotators did perfectly agree (zero subjectivity/total objectivity) about the sample's annotation, as while -1 means negative correlation, so they absolutely disagreed (total subjectivity/zero objectivity).

 What we expect (or at least hope) to observe is that, the model's uncertainty correlates with the subjectivity of the annotation.
 This would mean that we observe larger lightblue areas for smaller yellow values.

-#### The prediction-error-based-UME (pebUME)
+#### The prediction-error-based UME (pebUME)

 We can also calculate to UME between the quantified/predicted uncertianty and the **prediction error** (which than acts as measurement for true uncertainty).
 This might be useful, because the prediction error is *where we **want** uncertainty to appear*.
 This intuition is usually used in related papers.
 It is crucial in any application, because you need to know, if you can trust your model's confidence.